Josef Breu: Life

-Fields of activities and works
+Career

 Within the Institute for East and Southeast European Studies Breus main field of activity was the Atlas of the Danubian Countries.
 Josef Breu was also very active in the sphere of toponomastics, especially in the standardization of geographical names.
 In 1969 he initiated the foundation of the Austrian Board on Geographical Names (Arbeitsgemeinschaft für Kartographische Ortsnamenkunde), that functions as a clearinghouse of the main Austrian federal and provincial authorities and institutions of science and research as well as of private publishers concerned with geographical names.
 Breu held the chair of this board until 1982.
 In 1975 he published his Gazetteer of Austria, edited in accordance with the recommendations of the United Nations.
 This dictionary of geographical proper names of Austria, one of his main works, covers rivers, lakes, glaciers, mountains, passes, mountain ranges, populated places, roads, railways, waterways, etc. It gives a broad range of data with every name, such as correct spelling, pronunciation, indication of the respective topographic category, location, geographical coordinates, elevation above sea level, name of the administrative unit in which the name feature is situated, variant forms (if any) and grammatical references.
 From 1976 until 1982 Breu held the chair of the Permanent Committee on Geographical Names (Ständiger Ausschuss für Geographische Namen), a board which promotes and coordinates the standardization of toponyms in the German-speaking countries.
 In 1977 Josef Breu was elected Chair of the United Nations Group of Experts on Geographical Names (UNGEGN), where he had already been active for several years before.
 The UNGEGN Toponymic Guidelines were established on his initiative.